Hacker0x01/docs.hackerone.com/docs/programs/submissions-dashboard.md

 ![Submissions graph on program dashboard](./images/program-dashboard-submissions.png)

 <h3 id="severity">Severity</h3>
 The Severity section shows how reports and bounties are distributed by severity.
-You can view trends on how many valid reports are submitted and paid per severity.
+You can view trends on how many valid reports are submitted and paid per severity.<br><br>

 ![Severity table on program dashboard](./images/program-dashboard-severity.png)

 <h3 id="closed">Closed Report States</h3>
 The Closed Report States table shows how your reports are distributed among the various closed states a report can have.
-You can view how many reports were:
+You can view how many reports were:<br><br>

 Item | Details
 ---- | -----------